MohanPremathilake/hello-world/README.md

 # hello-world
 This is my very first repo on GitHub
-I have a plan to develop some apps never been in this world before
+I have a plan to develop some apps never been used in this world before